Mostly Cloudy with a High Near 23 | SweetwaterNOW

 Tonight

-Partly cloudy, with a low around -3.
-Wind chill values as low as -15.
-Northeast wind 6 to 8 mph becoming southwest after midnight.
+Partly cloudy, with a low around 4.
+East wind 5 to 8 mph becoming light and variable after midnight.

 Tuesday

-Mostly sunny, with a high near 21.
-West wind 6 to 9 mph.
+Mostly sunny, with a high near 22.
+Wind chill values as low as -5.
+West southwest wind 5 to 13 mph, with gusts as high as 20 mph.

 Tuesday Night